bahrmichael/bahrmichael.github.io/_posts/2019-09-02-testing-stripe-elements.md

 ![Iframe structure of Stripe Elements](https://cdn-images-1.medium.com/max/3300/1*uyKds_NEMJzxz3uJqJuE2Q.png)

-As you can see in the highlighted area, there’s an input that we can select with [name="cardnumber"].
-With this information we can tell Cypress to fill out the test credit card number 4242 4242 4242 4242 as well as the other required information.
+As you can see in the highlighted area, there’s an input that we can select with `[name="cardnumber"]`.
+With this information we can tell Cypress to fill out the test credit card number `4242 4242 4242 4242` as well as the other required information.
 The other input parts are exp-date, cvc and postal.

-<iframe src="https://medium.com/media/60396f0258a3ad4f10d47665718634ec" frameborder=0></iframe>
+{% gist 6ad17009aae4709802e8211de3dd6264 %}

 Integrate the code into your test suite and run it.
 You should see Cypress filling out the credit details.